kanisterio/kanister/examples/etcd/etcd-in-cluster/k8s/README.md

 **Note**

-This blueprint will only work if the etcd pod has `tar` binary available as `kubectl cp` command in the blueprint, requires `tar` binary to be present on source.
+This blueprint will only work if the ETCD pod has `tar` binary available because `kubectl cp` command in the blueprint, requires `tar` binary to be present on the ETCD pod.

-The cluster this example is perfomed on is two node kubeadm cluster.

 ## Prerequisites Details